AndreaDavies228/Band_Database/README.md

 ## Background

-This tool was created as a project forming part of my Codecademy computer science course.
+The database was created as project forming part of my Codecademy computer science course, and I have created this tool to enable simplified access to the database.
+By creating a Windows exe file using py2exe, I was able to share the program to friends without Python or SQL experience, so they are also able to access the same database.

 ## Sample Images